Transform Your Sourdough Discard into Irresistible Cookies

 Finally, a way to turn that jar of sourdough discard into something irresistible!

 If you've been maintaining a sourdough starter, you know the struggle: what to do with all that discarded starter?
 Instead of throwing it away (or adding it to yet another batch of pancakes), let's transform it into the most incredible chocolate chip cookies you've ever tasted.
+These aren't your average cookies.
+They're thick, chewy, and perfectly balanced treats that showcase the subtle tang of sourdough while delivering all the comfort you crave from a classic chocolate chip cookie.

 Why Sourdough Cookies are Game-Changers